-Our mission is Every Child, By Name and By Need, to Graduation.
+Our mission is Every Child, By Name and By Need, to Graduation and Beyond.
 We recognize that our students are struggling with the uncertainties and fears in our society regarding immigration.
 It is our goal and our obligation under the law to ensure that our schools are safe places where a student’s race, ethnicity, religion and immigration status do not create any barriers to that child’s education.

 To assist in this goal we want to share answers and provide resources regarding immigration status and our commitment to protect students from discrimination and harassment.

 What impact does undocumented immigration status have on my child’s education?